 W=aLb

 W is fish weight, L is the fish length, a and b are species-specific constants from FishBase (Froese et al. 2014).
 All mobile invertebrates were counted, but only sunflower sea stars (Pycnopodia helianthoides) and economically important species (abalone [Haliotis kamtschatkana] and scallops [Crassadoma gigantea]) were sized.
 We used published length–weight relationships to calculate wet weight for these three species.
 For all other invertebrates, we used published wet weights to estimate biomass for each taxon.
 We used shell-free wet weight for species with large shells, such as hermit crabs and snails.
-When biomass information was unavailable for a species, we used estimates from the closest relative or most similarly sized species available (Table S1.03).
-Animal abundance per m2 was calculated as the total number of fishes and invertebrates counted on each survey (divided by 500 m2 for pelagic fishes and by 100 m2 for cryptic fishes and macroinvertebrates), and we used the ‘vegan’ package to calculate Shannon and Simpson diversity indices (Oksanen et al. 2022).
-We calculated the tide exchange by computing the percent change of the tide height every minute, averaged over the hour-long survey.
+When biomass information was unavailable for a species, we used estimates from the closest relative or most similarly sized species available (Table S3).
+Animal abundance per m2 was calculated as the total number of fishes and invertebrates counted on each survey, and animal biomass per m2 was calculated as the total wet weight of all animals on each survey (divided by 500 m2 for pelagic fishes and by 100 m2 for cryptic fishes and macroinvertebrates).
+We used the ‘vegan’ package to calculate Shannon and Simpson diversity indices (Oksanen et al. 2022).
+We calculated tidal exchange by computing the percent change of the tide height every minute, averaged over the hour-long survey.

 Meso-scale (among-site) variation

-To explore meso-scale variation in NH₄⁺, we constructed generalized linear mixed-effect models (GLMMs) with NH₄⁺ concentration as the response variable, and animal abundance, tide exchange, an interaction between abundance and tide, Shannon diversity, and survey depth as predictors, and random effects of site and year.
+To explore meso-scale variation in NH₄⁺, we constructed generalized linear mixed-effect models (GLMMs) with NH₄⁺ concentration as the response variable, and animal abundance (per m2), tidal exchange, an interaction between abundance and tide, Shannon diversity, and survey depth as predictors, and random effects of site and year.
 All predictors were scaled and centered around the mean using the scale function.
 We used a gamma distribution (link = ‘log’).
-To test the robustness of our modelling approach, we considered animal biomass as a predictor instead of abundance, and Simpson’s diversity instead of Shannon diversity; alternative models including these predictors were not better supported by AIC (Table S1.04).
-We ran additional models considering the effect of only the most abundant families of fishes and invertebrates, which are fully described in Supplemental Material Section 2.
+To test the robustness of our modelling approach, we considered animal biomass/m2 as a predictor instead of abundance/m2, and Simpson’s diversity instead of Shannon diversity; alternative models including these predictors were not better supported by AIC (Table S4).

 Small-scale (within-site) variation

-To determine whether NH₄⁺ concentration differed inside and outside of kelp forests, we used a linear mixed-effects model (LMM) with ∆NH₄⁺ as the response variable (n = 3 estimates per site), and kelp species, mean forest kelp biomass (per m2), tide exchange, animal biomass, survey depth, Shannon diversity, and interactions between kelp biomass and tide exchange, kelp biomass and animal biomass, and animal biomass and tide exchange as fixed effects.
+To determine whether NH₄⁺ concentration differed inside and outside of kelp forests, we used a linear mixed-effects model (LMM) with ∆NH₄⁺ as the response variable (n = 3 estimates per site), and kelp species, mean forest kelp biomass (per m2), tidal exchange, animal biomass (per m2), survey depth, Shannon diversity, and interactions between kelp biomass and tidal exchange, kelp biomass and animal biomass, and animal biomass and tide exchange as fixed effects.
 All continuous predictors were scaled and centered around the mean as above.
 We included site as a random effect (1|site) as each site contributed three estimates to the analysis and used a Gaussian distribution.
-As above, we chose our final set of predictors upon comparing AIC values of models with alternate predictors (Table S1.05).
-We then ran additional models considering the effect of only the most abundant families of fishes and invertebrates (Supplemental Material Section 2).
+As above, we chose our final set of predictors upon comparing AIC values of models with alternative predictors (Table S5).

 Fine-scale (microhabitat) variation